 PLEASE FOLLOW THE INSTRUCTIONS TO REMOVE THE VIRUS.”

-Unofficial, Third Party and pirated apps: In the lack of the knowledge, you don’t use “Google Play Store” to download an official app.
-You directly search online using Browser.
-And install them via third-party store or from the spammy website.
+Due to a lack of knowledge, you might avoid using the “Google Play Store” to download an official app.
+Instead, you directly search online using a browser and install them via a third-party store or from a spammy website.
 These third-party apps may contain malicious code.

-Basically Unofficial, Third Party and pirated apps look same as normal apps but they have malicious codes in the .apk package file and when you install then these codes automatically install along with the app.
-You can’t know about that because the app runs normal same as the official app.
+Essentially, unofficial, third-party, and pirated apps look the same as normal apps, but they have malicious codes in the .apk package file.
+When you install them, these codes automatically install along with the app.
+You can’t know about that because the app runs normally, just like the official app.

 What does a Malware can do with your smartphone?

-A Malware or malicious software can give a full control of your Android smartphone/tablet to its creator.
-And “Malware Creator” gets all of the information without your permission. eg: Phone Contacts, emails, SMS, Debit/Credit Card details, email passwords and other sensitive information data that is available in smartphone memory or on Micro SD Card.
+Malware or malicious software can give full control of your Android smartphone/tablet to its creator.
+The “Malware Creator” gets all the information without your permission, such as phone contacts, emails, SMS, debit/credit card details, email passwords, and other sensitive information data available in the smartphone memory or on the Micro SD Card.

-After installing a Malicious app, It will serve ads, hackers generate money via these spammy ads.
-These adware gets your Android root-level access and installs themselves as a system app.
-Then they can get sensitive information anytime from your Android phone via WiFi, Internet (2G, 3G, 4G), GPS and through SMS.
+After installing a malicious app, it serves ads, and hackers generate money through these spammy ads.
+Adware gets your Android root-level access and installs itself as a system app.
+Then it can get sensitive information anytime from your Android phone via WiFi, internet (2G, 3G, 4G, 5G), GPS, and through SMS.

-If a Malware comes to your device and gets full root access then it is impossible to remove the malicious app without rooting your device or until you don’t install a fresh copy of Android OS.
+If Malware comes to your device and gets full root access, then it is impossible to remove the malicious app without rooting your device or until you install a fresh copy of the Android OS.

 Protect your Android Smartphone from Malware:

-When you want to download an app, then it must use official app store that comes with your devices.
-One is Google Play Store and second is legitimate app store eg: Amazon, Samsung Store, Micromax app store or another trusted app store.
+When you want to download an app, use the official app store that comes with your devices.
+One is Google Play Store, and the second is a legitimate app store, e.g., Amazon, Samsung Store, Micromax app store, or another trusted app store.

-Sometimes to download every kind of app from the official store is not safe.
-If you are going to download a newly released app then first see users reviews off the app.
-If the app has some good reviews then you can download it.
-Or if you found bad reviews so it would be good for you that don’t download these suspicious apps.
-A newly released app can be downloaded if it is a well-known company.
+Sometimes, downloading every kind of app from the official store is not safe.
+If you are going to download a newly released app, first check user reviews.
+If the app has good reviews, you can download it.
+If you find bad reviews, it’s better not to download these suspicious apps.
+A newly released app can be downloaded if it is from a well-known company.

-I’m not going to give you a speech on Piracy.
-But I want to warn you about a danger, which can come with these pirated apps.
-Because Malicious code can be easily integrated within the full free version of the paid app.
-So when you are going to download a full version paid app (pirated app) for free, then think 10 times before download.
+I’m not going to give you a speech on piracy, but I want to warn you about a danger that can come with these pirated apps.
+Malicious code can be easily integrated within the full free version of the paid app.
+So, when you are going to download a full version paid app (pirated app) for free, think ten times before downloading.

-Always use the latest browser for your security, Google Chrome browser has many security features.
-One of which when you are surfing online if any site wants to install any suspicious file on your device.
-Then Chrome will ask you to “Allow” or “Deny” download.
-If you have not downloaded any file, It may be a Malicious application.
-So simply tap on deny.
+Always use the latest browser for your security; Google Chrome browser has many security features.
+One of them is when you are surfing online, if any site wants to install any suspicious file on your device, Chrome will ask you to “Allow” or “Deny” download.
+If you have not downloaded any file, it may be a malicious application.
+So, simply tap on deny.

-And for more better security you can also disable JavaScript loading.
-So any site will not infect you if JavaScript is blocked in your browser.
+For better security, you can also disable JavaScript loading.
+So, any site will not infect you if JavaScript is blocked in your browser.
 To disable JavaScript in Chrome:

 - Open Chrome in your Android device>>tap on top right 3 dot menu>>Tap on “Settings” option>>Site settings>>JavaScript>>tap to disable JavaScript.

-This is a better security option in your Android Smartphone/tablet.
-If it is disabled then any app can’t be installed from external source.
-It Means from third-party stores or from your SD Card but Google Play Store installation will not affect this option.
+This is a better security option in your Android smartphone/tablet.
+If it is disabled, then any app can’t be installed from an external source.
+It means from third-party stores or from your SD Card, but Google Play Store installation will not affect this option.

 Read More: Enable-Disable Unknown Sources Option in Android.